Acacia melanoxylon: Distribution

-In its native range the tree is found down the east coast of Australia from Queensland in the north, down the east coast into New South Wales, through Victoria and west along the south coast of South Australia.
-It is also found down the east coast of Tasmania.
+In its native range A. melanoxylon is found down the east coast of Australia from Queensland in the north, into New South Wales, through Victoria and west along the south coast of South Australia.
+It is also found along the east coast of Tasmania.
 It has become naturalised in Western Australia.
-In New South Wales it is widespread from coastal area and into the Great Dividing Range but is not found further inland.
-It is commonly found at higher altitudes to the Nandewar Range, Liverpool Range and around Orange in the west and is mostly found as a part of wet sclerophyll forest communities or near cooler rainforest communities.
-The range of the pant extends from the Atherton Tableland in northern Queensland in the north and follows the coast to around the Mount Lofty Range in the South Australia in the south west and can grow in a wide range of podsols especially in sandy loams.
+In New South Wales it is widespread from coastal areas and into the Great Dividing Range but is not found further inland.
+It is commonly found at higher altitudes in the Nandewar Range, Liverpool Range and around Orange in the west.
+It is mostly found as a part of wet sclerophyll forest communities or near cooler rainforest communities.
+The range of the tree extends from the Atherton Tableland in northern Queensland and follows the coast to around the Mount Lofty Range in South Australia and can grow in a wide range of podsols, especially in sandy loams.

 Timber

-Acacia melanoxylon is valued for its decorative timber which may be used in cabinets, musical instruments and in boatbuilding.
+A. melanoxylon is valued for its decorative timber which may be used in cabinets, musical instruments and in boatbuilding.